High school football season kicks off this week

 “It’s not about the team that’s the best in the beginning of year,” said Sussex Central head coach John Wells.

-“It’s a 10-game schedule.
-Every game is important,” said Wells.
-“In some other sports with 18 to 20 games, you potentially don’t have to play your best ball every time.
-You can go through a little slump, and you can still get in the playoffs.
-In football with 10 games, it’s really important to play well every game.”

-Wells said a team’s chances are also affected by scheduling – who you play and when.
+The defending Division 1 champs are ranked second in the preseason by the high school sports website MaxPreps while Hodgson is number one.
+Hodgson has 13 returning starters, and the Golden Knights bring back an experienced lineup with 12 starters from last year.

-He said predicting the top competition is always difficult because no one knows how losing your graduating seniors will affect the rest of the team , some players transfer to different schools and some unknown players move up from junior varsity and have a breakout season.
+Wells said predicting the top competition is always difficult because no one knows how losing your graduating seniors will affect the rest of the team, some players transfer to different schools and some unknown players move up from junior varsity and have a breakout season.

 Is football a cash cow for schools?